caoxiaolong0521/PHBS_MLF_2019_Project/README.md

 `suspicious_strings` |  A higher number of suspicious strings would more possibly indicate a malicious URL.
 So we introduce `suspicious_strings` to describe the feature.
 `popularity` | If a website is more popular, it means more people are willing to visit, which reflects the low chance or possibility to be malicious.
 So the websites contained within the top 1 million URLs dataset are not likely to be malicious.

+## Feature Calculation
+* After selecting the feature to use, we established a class called `URLFeature` to calculate the value of the features.
+* The picture below shows the structure of the class.
+The class `URLFeature` contains 9 function members (8 functions for calculating, 1 final function for incorporating the URL and its corresponding features into a list).
+![image](https://raw.githubusercontent.com/caoxiaolong0521/PHBS_MLF_2019_Project/master/images/Structure.jpg)
+* The source code is in [Part-1 Create_dataset_for_training_model.ipynb](https://github.com/caoxiaolong0521/PHBS_MLF_2019_Project/blob/master/Part-1%20Create_dataset_for_training_model.ipynb).
 ## Data processing
-First of all,we used parse_url() function to eliminate 'http://' or 'https://' in the front of the whole URL.Then we established a class, named URLFeature, which contains 9 function members.
-Eight functions is used to calculate 8 features while Final function is used to incorporate the url and 8 features into a list.
-Besides, we also defined another create_dataset function to calculate 8 features by URLFeatures class and incorporate them into a list.
-Finally,the create_dataset function write the lists, row by row, into data_urls.csv to save the data for our training model.
+First of all,we used parse_url() function to eliminate 'http://' or 'https://' in the front of the whole URL.Then we established a class, named URLFeature, which
-![image](https://raw.githubusercontent.com/caoxiaolong0521/PHBS_MLF_2019_Project/master/images/Structure.jpg)

 <br> `It will take approximately between 2-3 hours due to feature extraction.`
 <br>